rosshpayne/ODTM/README.md

  	3. Fix the space issue

     	4. Restart the operation using the SQL from step 1.

-         DOM will automatically run the remaining tasks 4,5,6 and 7
+       	     DOM will automatically run the remaining tasks starting at task 4.

 * The DOM architecture: